3 Sales Emails That Will Boost Your Reply Rates

 by Ashley Villegas

-Sometimes as a sales rep, it’s hard to get noticed.
+How to send a video through email seems simple but sometimes as a sales rep, it’s hard to get noticed.
 You do everything in your power to stand out, but nothing works out.
 All those nights spent crafting witty, catchy emails to prospective clients amount to maybe one or two replies, but it’s nothing compared to where you want to be.
 What could be the problem?
 On average, a prospective client will receive up to 100 emails daily.
 This means you have very little time to capture their attention, or you’ll lose them to your competitors.

 So, how can you improve your reply rates to your sales emails?
 Below are three sales emails that will capture the attention of any prospective client and lead them to your inbox.

-1. Video Email
+1. How To Send A Video Through Email

 An email with a video in it will capture the attention of your prospect.
 If you do it the right way, your video will warrant a reply.
 They will probe wanting to know more about your services and your brand.
 A video will help you convey emotion and connect with your prospect on an emotional level.